Tim Scott, Only Black GOP Senator, Set to Respond to Biden

 No. 3 House Democratic leader James Clyburn of South Carolina told reporters last fall that Scott and the House's one Black Republican at the time “sounds like tokenism."

-Scott has long championed vintage conservative ideas like tax breaks for companies investing in poor communities and federal aid that families could use for private schools.
+Scott has long championed old-school conservative ideas such as tax breaks for companies investing in poor communities and federal aid that families could use for private schools.
 He has a solidly conservative voting record, backing Trump's Supreme Court nominees and the failed drive to repeal President Barack Obama's health care law.

 Now, he's in the middle of talks on legislation revamping police procedures that have drawn intense public attention.
 The House approved a Democratic package in March ending protections individual police officers have against civil lawsuits, which Republicans are resisting.